hfzdn03/face-recognition-attendance/README.md

 How to use:
+make sure to create new subfolder under static called faces and create another subfolder inside it respectively to their prototype names for example make sure to have the following subfolders:

+static/faces/CNNalgo
+static/faces/MediaPipealgo
+static/faces/SVCalgo

 Only run app.py

 Do not worry about requirements.txt as you try to run the app.py you will see what module you are short on and simply type 'pip install <name of module/can find on google>'